garrotte13/Warmonger/faq.md

 # Biomass

-Biomass is required for military science packs in ration 4 per 1 pack.
+Biomass is required for military science packs in ration 3.5 per 1 pack.
 Therefore some enemy bases must be purged before first technologies with military science can be researched.
 Amount of biomass available in game depends on few factors:

 - Enemy bases frequency and size (big size bases have more creep type-1 than creep type-2, while small bases have more of type-2)
 - Rampant mod active and its settings (AI states, difficulty).
 Biters settle near player base and bring creep - that's so cute!
 - Evolution.
 Creep areas grow in size with evolution considerably.
 - Distance from starting area.
 Usual thing in Factorio.
 I don't know how it goes with RSO mod.
 - Game difficulty.
 Double technologies costs require double amount of biomass.
+200% bases size map setting is highly recommended here.
-- Rampant new enemies and as a consequence - Rampant Arsenal items, some of them need biomass.
+- Rampant new enemies and as a consequence - Rampant Arsenal mod items, some of them need biomass.

+# Creep revenge strikes

+It's not to kill game interest, but to grow it, add some when player is technologically winning all conflicts with natives.

+At midgame (starting ~40% evo) when enemy nest is killed by player from afar (distance is determined by evolution factor), other nests (only if there are any survivors nearby) try sometimes to revenge sending a creep seeding artillery shell in direction of death bringer.
+Upon landing it does some lethal damage (unlike corrosion hurts everything including player and vehicles/bots, and can kill) and deploying small area of creep type-2.

+This counter strike can be negated by healing tools/buildings and creep miner(s).
+Creep miner is automatically awaken when creep shell has landed nearby.
+Artillery should not stay in place (especially after nuclear attack) or should cease firing when damaged.

+Smaller counter strikes can occur when player fires rockets/capsule launcher ammo/cannons.
+It happens rarely, but maybe more often when using hit&run tactics.

 # Rampant